chanzuckerberg/cellxgene-census/docs/census_notebook_guidelines.md

    2. Integration with batch defined as dataset_id.
    3. Integration with batch defined as dataset_id + donor_id.
    4. Integration with batch defined as dataset_id + donor_id + assay_ontology_term_id + suspension_type.

+⚠️ Note that the Census RNA data includes duplicate cells present across multiple datasets, these can be filtered in or out using the cell metadata variable `is_primary_data`.

 ## Finding and fetching data from mouse liver